dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertCollectionsEqual()`

-Check if passed collections are equal according to the specified key:
+Assert that the given collections are equal based on the specified key:

 ```php
 $this->assertCollectionsEqual($collection1, $collection2, 'id');